Images

 Cost of ownership

-We gave you the driving range figure from the 54kWh battery (51kWh usable) in our driving section - 255 miles for the base 'Elettrica' and 215 miles for the more powerful 'Elettrica Veloce' version.
+We gave you the driving range figure from the 54kWh battery (51kWh usable) in our driving section - 255 miles for the base 'Elettrica' and 208 miles for the more powerful 'Elettrica Veloce' version.
 These aren't anywhere near class-leading and, as with any EV, will obviously rise in urban driving conditions.
 The battery can charge at up to 100kW (again, not anywhere near class-leading) and can recharge from 10-80% in under 30 minutes via a 100kW cable when hooked up to a suitably rapid charger.
 Just 3 minutes on such a fast charger would add 80 miles of range and 24 minutes could get the battery from 20 to 80%.
 For home use, an 11kW AC charger is also included, allowing for faster three-phase charging, if your house has access to that.
 Energy efficiency is rated at around 5.0 miles per kWh.
+For the Ibrida Hybrid model, you're looking at a combined cycle fuel figure of 58.8mpg and a CO2 reading of 109g/km.

 As with other Alfas, depreciation values will be aided by this model's 'NFT' (or 'Non-Fungible Token') technology, which backs up the car's service history (stuff like maintenance records and battery pack condition) in a cloud, out of the vehicle.
 This means that no one should touch your car without it showing on the NFT record.
 Alfas claims that this makes it much harder to forge the vehicle's records, which in turn ought to preserve residuals.
 Unfortunately though, the standard warranty offering remains the usual unremarkable three year / 60,000 mile package.
 There's a separate eight year / 93,000 mile battery warranty.